powermikee/express-flare/README.md

 ## Edge caching

-One of the awesome things about workers is the use of the caching API.
+One of the most awesome things about workers is the use of the caching API.

 https://developers.cloudflare.com/workers/runtime-apis/cache/